Plas Newydd (Anglesey): Earls of Uxbridge to Marquesses of Anglesey

 Plas Newydd itself was greatly altered in the 18th century by James Wyatt, who refaced it, blended the towers into the building front, and made it into substantially the building that stands today.
 He also had constructed the large Gothic style stable block which is now part of the Conway Centre, and various lodges and gateways were also constructed.
 In 1812 Henry died, and the estate passed to his son Henry William Paget, who became the 2nd Earl of Uxbridge.
 Henry William had raised a regiment of volunteers in the 1790s, was commissioned into the Army in 1795, and distinguished himself in numerous engagements and campaigns across Europe.
 By 1802 he was a major-general, and in 1815 was appointed cavalry commander, leading a spectacular charge of the British heavy cavalry at the Battle of Waterloo.
 In recognition of his heroism he was created the first Marquess of Anglesey, although he lost a leg from one of the last cannon shots of the day.
 The following year the 27 metre column was raised in his honour, sited to the north of Plas Newydd.

-At the end of the 19th century the 5th Marquess inherited the family seat, which he renamed Anglesey Castle.
-Renowned for his lavish spending and flamboyant lifestyle, he converted the family chapel inside the house into a performance space called the Gaiety Theatre.
+At the end of the 19th century Henry Paget, 5th Marquess of Anglesey, inherited the family seat, which he renamed Anglesey Castle.
+Renowned for his lavish spending and flamboyant lifestyle, Lord Anglesey converted the family chapel inside the house into a performance space called the Gaiety Theatre.
 Plays were put on regularly, with "the Dancing Marquess" often taking the lead role himself.
-The 5th Marquess's extravagant spending drained the family fortune, and after his death in 1905, 6th Marquess began to sell off assets to help restore the solvency of the family.
+The 5th Marquess's extravagant spending drained the family fortune, and after his death in 1905, Charles Paget, 6th Marquess of Anglesey, began to sell off assets to help restore the solvency of the family.
 The family also sold off their main home at Beaudesert and their London house, and moved into Plas Newydd permanently.
 The 6th Marquess made the final big changes to the house by removing the crenellations from the roof, disposing of the theatre, knocking three servants' rooms together to make the dining room and covering over a courtyard to provide a roof for the servants.
 In the 1930s the artist Rex Whistler was a regular visitor to Plas Newydd.
 He painted numerous portraits of Lady Caroline Paget, and in 1936-38 painted the largest canvas painting in the UK.
 It is a trompe-l'œil seascape painting that fills a whole wall of the dining room with an imagined scene of Italianate churches, castles, Snowdonian mountains and a complete harbour wall, with tricks of perspective that mean the scenes appear to change when seen from different parts of the room.

 The house has been owned by the National Trust since 1976.
-There is now a tearoom and a second-hand bookshop, and historical cruises along the Menai start from the house.
-The first Marquess's artificial leg is part of an exhibition.